makersacademy/chitter-challenge/Notes.md

 I want to post a message (peep) to chitter

+# US 2

+As a maker

+So that I can see what others are saying

+I want to see all peeps in reverse chronological order

+# US 3

+As a Maker

+So that I can better appreciate the context of a peep

+I want to see the time at which it was made

  * to be able to post, first user should be able to view all and then post
  * then user needs to fill_in a form and click_button 'Post Chit'
  * then user sees the posted chit